-Michael J. Richmond, 44, of Hinsdale was taken to Cheshire Medical Center in Keene Friday and then to Dartmouth-Hitchcock Medical Center in Lebanon, according to Sgt.
+Michael J. Richmond, 44, of Hinsdale was taken to Cheshire Medical Center in Keene Friday and then to Dartmouth-Hitchcock Medical Center in Lebanon, where he died, according to Sgt.
 Thaddeus “T.J.”
 Derendal.
-Richmond died at the Lebanon hospital Tuesday night, he said.

 Derendal said police responded to the jail on Marlboro Road (Route 101) Friday at about 11:40 a.m.

 He declined to elaborate on the emergency, pending an autopsy by the N.H.
 Office of the Chief Medical Examiner.
 The autopsy is slated for today or Friday, a representative from the office said this morning.